-31 Mar Boston Mayor announces $50 million for city’s Rental Relief Fund
+31 Mar WCVB: Boston Mayor announces $50 million for city’s Rental Relief Fund

 BOSTON — Boston Mayor Kim Janey on Tuesday announced $50 million in new funding for the city’s Rental Relief Fund.
 Her announcement comes after the federal ban on evictions was extended again, bringing relief to tens of millions of renters struggling to catch up.
 The Centers for Disease Control and Prevention extended its federal moratorium on eviction for non-payment of rent until June 30.